 “Internet pharmacies,” “800 number pharmacies,” and similar businesses are not authorized resellers of the pharmaceuticals they dispense, in many cases.
 Some of these businesses obtain product by purchasing it from “middle men” who acquire the product from authorized channels and divert it into unauthorized channels.
 Some of the products that they sell are produced for markets outside the USA, and are not manufactured or labeled for sale in America.
 Due to the extended shipping and reshipping required, some of these products may be damaged by environmental extremes (such as freezing/heat) that they are exposed to.
 We are also aware of clients from our practice who have purchased products from the “mail-order” pharmacies which were expired at the time the client received them.
 Pharmaceutical manufacturers will not guarantee their products if they are not purchased from an authorized seller, so if any problems develop, the pet owner is “on their own.”
 The manufacturers often provide mail-in rebates for the products purchased directly from the veterinarian as well.
 These rebates often reduce the overall cost beyond the savings of the online pharmacies, while maintaining the quality and guarantee of the products.

 For your convenience, Seymour Veterinary Hospital, LLC offers an online pharmacy through our “Shopping” section of the website.
-The medications and products purchased through our website maintain the manufacture guarantees as they are mailed directly to you.
+The medications and products purchased through our website maintain the manufacture guarantees as they are mailed directly to you from our distributor in Madison, WI.
 AND, the rebates that we offer are also available to our clients who prefer to use our online pharmacy!

 - We require payment in full at the time services are provided.

 - For your convenience, we accept the following payment options:

 - Care Credit (please bring TWO forms of photo I.D. and your card)